top of page

 The story of our family is one marked by confusion and a persistent necessity: the need to understand a rare condition that weaves through our bloodline.
 It began not with clarity, but with a misdiagnosis, a common hallmark of rare disease journeys.

-The Second Generation: The Echo of Concern
+The Second Generation: The Echo of Concern - The Pattern Emerges

-of life.
-Life moved forward, but the knowledge that this rare condition was an ever-present factor remained.
+the knowledge that this rare condition was an ever-present, unpredictable factor.

 Surgical Complexity and a Critical Misstep

-The Third Generation: A Quest for Knowledge
+The Third Generation: A Quest for Knowledge - From Confusion, To Action

 With the birth of my daughter’s children, the story evolved, moving from mere confusion to a clear quest for knowledge and community.
 When her son was born with tumors in his leg & head (2020), the medical world had advanced.
 A watch and wait approach was recommended, reflecting a better understanding of the conditions natural course.